0racle/raku-Inline-J/README.md

 The `do` method accepts a single J expression and passes it to the J interpreter.
 Any non-Str values will be coerced to a Str.

-If there are any errors, it will return a failure with the error message.
+If there are any errors, it will return a [Failure](https://docs.raku.org/type/Failure) with the error message.

 This method returns `self`, so that multiple expressions can be chained.